Dan Miragliotta

-Dan Miragliotta (born August 30, 1963) is a professional mixed martial arts referee, judge and former actor from the United States best known for officiating numerous bouts promoted by the Ultimate Fighting Championship (UFC), dating back to UFC 78.
+Dan Miragliotta (born August 30, 1963) is a professional mixed martial arts referee and judge from the United States, best known for officiating numerous bouts promoted by the Ultimate Fighting Championship (UFC), dating back to UFC 78.
 He was credited as one the best referees in MMA, as well as one of the most recognizable and active referees on the promotion in both 2022 and 2023.
-As of December 2024, Miragliotta has officiated 1,266 MMA fights.
+As of August 2026, Miragliotta has officiated 1,668 MMA fights.

 Martial arts background

 Miragliotta started training Shitō-ryū karate at 14 years of age to recover from a surfing accident that caused two Vertebrae in his back to break.
 He would eventually begin competing in the sport and received his black belt when he was 18 years old.
 Miragliotta would then go on to train and compete in both Kenpo karate (in which he would eventually earn a 5th Dan black belt) and Doce Pares Eskrima, a Filipino stick fighting martial art.
 Miragliotta would eventually start training Muay Thai and shootfighting, becoming an instructor in both, under Vut Kamnark and Bart Vale (3rd level), respectively.
 He is also a Brazilian jiu-jitsu blue belt under Renzo Gracie.